20255-CM-055/YumMate/README.md

 # YumMate 🍲

 YumMate is a mobile recipe recommendation app built with **React Native**.
-It helps users discover and save recipes based on ingredients they have.
+It helps users discover, save, and share recipes based on ingredients they have.
 The app also includes a chatbot for recipe suggestions and allows users to manage their profiles with image uploads.

 ---